Ricardicus/keyboard-synth/README.md

 # Streamed audio engine synth

 All of the above is true for the OpenAL implementation.
-I am now, working on a bit of a side quest.
+I am now, working on the streaming based implementation.
+To me, this has become the most intreseting aspect yet- and the streaming based keyboard now has more features than the pre allocated buffer (OpenAL) implementation.
+It does rely on SDL2 and will only be built if that library has been installed on ones system.
 I want to test audio libraries that properly support streaming (using timed callbacks) and have ventured into the SDL2 waters with that.
 I am also building a front end, where one can set the sound of the keyboard with the browser.
 All of this is buildable only if one has SDL2 installed.